Skip Navigation

 3. Go Short

-On average, 54% of people will finish watching a video regardless of its length.
-If it’s less than a minute, more than 60% will watch it all the way through.
+On average, 53% of people will finish watching a video regardless of its length.
+If it’s less than a minute, 66% will watch it all the way through.

-Go shorter, and you up your chances that the majority of your audience will see your entire video.
+So think like a social media content marketer.
+If you go short-form, you increase your chances that the majority of your audience will see your entire video.

 Explainers are usually only 60 to 90 seconds, whereas a demo might run from two to five minutes.
 Determine your video length according to your page’s goals.